KaiLangen96/toulouse-memory-game/README.md

 This is a website with a memory game themed by one of my cats, Toulouse.
 I hope you enjoy playing it!

-You can find her new website [here](https://kailangen96.github.io/toulouse-memory-game/).
+You can find the website [here](https://kailangen96.github.io/toulouse-memory-game/).

 ![Mock up of her website on different screens](https://cdn.discordapp.com/attachments/1049024982694498367/1109178879056298135/image.png)